Perfect Pumpkin Pie

 Along with the pumpkin goes the roasted sugar, a few scoops of brown sugar to deepen the flavor, and a collection of heady, warming chai spices – ginger, cloves, cinnamon, cardamom, nutmeg, allspice, and black pepper.

-They’re a lovely way to balance out what could otherwise become a cloyingly sweet pumpkin custard.
-Don’t get me wrong, this pumpkin pie is still incredibly rich, and we’ve yet to add sweetened condensed milk.
+The generous amount of spice is a lovely way to balance out what could otherwise become a cloyingly sweet pumpkin custard.
+Don’t get me wrong, this pumpkin pie is still incredibly rich, and we’ve yet to even add the sweetened condensed milk.
 For nostalgia’s sake, and all.

 Perfect pumpkin pie.
 With a flaky, all-butter pie crust and flavorful pumpkin custard filling, this classic pumpkin pie is made all the more delicious with the addition of roasted sugar and warming chai spices.
 Sure to become a holiday family favorite!